vitalivolchenkodp2409/distribution-form-1/readme.md

 ## Installation on an Ubuntu 16.04 VPS / virtual box

-1. ./install.sh
+1. Run ./install.sh from the cloned directory.
+There are two manual configurations needed:

-2. inside the file, keep "server_name 127.0.0.1" for localhost/docker.
+2. Inside the first file that opens, keep "server_name 127.0.0.1" for localhost/docker.
 Change to  "server_name {{public-ip-address}}" or "server_name {{domain name}}" if running on a VPS.

-3. Make the mysql password this: y78tyutftret
+3. Make the mysql password this: y78tyutftret.
+Keep entering it every time it asks.
+When asked, turn off all test accounts and test databases.
+When asked, install phpmyadmin as an apache server.

-4. Go to http://{{server_name}}/phpmyadmin. user "root" password "y78tyutftret".
+4. Upon completion to http://{{server_name}}/phpmyadmin. user "root" password "y78tyutftret".
 Create a database called "msf" with collection "utf8_unicode_ci".

-Then, cd /var/www/laravel/; php artisan migrate
+5. Run cd /var/www/laravel/; php artisan migrate

 ### Adding SSL to VPS

-If you have a domain name connected to your VPS, first edit the "installCerts.sh" command to provide your domain and emails.
-Then run ./installCerts.sh
+1. First edit the "installCerts.sh" command to provide your domain and email.
+The domain name must be connected to your VPS's IP address.

+2. Run ./installCerts.sh from the cloned directory.

+3. In opened file, replace all instances of "poster.projectoblio.com" or "distribution.projectoblio.com" with your domain name.

 ### Adding OAuth2.0 token
-1. Create an account called admin@projectoblio.com
+1. Create an account called admin@projectoblio.com.

+2. Assign it "Advanced" type account.

-2. You will now be able to add OAuth2.0 priviledges.
+3. You will now be able to add OAuth2.0 priviledges.

 ### Adding Google Auth login, recaptcha tokens, Twilio APIs...
 1. Check the ./laravel/.env file for Google Auth and Recaptcha tokens

-2. Twilio API key is located ?
+2. Twilio API key is located where?